drdnar/GortonDigital/README.md

 application; heavy for small text 1/8th inch (9 pt) or smaller, medium otherwise.

+[Routed Gothic](https://github.com/dse/routed-gothic) is a very similar font with more complete coverage.

 ## Credits
 Many thanks to Richard Gorton of http://gorton-machine.org for providing photos